SAFEHR-data/PIXL/test/README.md

 ### Resources

 -   `./resources/` provides 2 mock DICOM images used to populate the mock VNA.
--   `./resources/omop` contains mock public and private Parquet files used to populate the message queues and extract the radiology reports
+-   `./resources/omop` contains several extract batches, each containing a config (log) file and mock public and private Parquet files used to populate the message queues and extract the radiology reports.
+      System and unit tests are able to set up some subset of these batches depending on what they're testing. `batch_1` and `batch_2` together form the happy path for the system test. `batch_3` has a mismatching timestamp so is supposed to fail when used with 1 or 2.
+Any batch can also be used alone as a single-batch (old style) extract.

 ### VNA config